Episode - 3F19

 - Tempting Fate: After defeating Burns, Bart claims no one can take the paintings from him.
 Cue State Department officials.

-- Tontine: It's revealed that Abe Simpson and Mister Burns served together during World War II, and their squad (the Flying Hellfish) acquired a set of priceless German paintings, with the agreement that the last member of the Hellfish to die would get them.
-It ends when just as Abe manages to claim the paintings by "discharging" Burns, the State Department shows up, confiscates the painting and presents them to a descendant of their original German owner for diplomatic purposes.
-The descendent is not too worried about their safety, either.
+- Tontine: It's revealed that Abe Simpson and Mr. Burns served together during World War II, and their squad (the Flying Hellfish) acquired a set of priceless German paintings with the agreement that the last member of the Hellfish to die would get them.
+The episode ends just as Abe manages to claim the paintings by "discharging" Burns, but the State Department shows up, confiscates the paintings, and presents them to a descendant of their original German owner for diplomatic purposes.
+The descendant is not too worried about their safety, either.

 - With Catlike Tread: Fernando Vidal attempts to kill Grandpa stealthily... by bursting into the retirement home, guns a-blazin'.

 - Would Hurt a Child: Mr. Burns is willing to possibly kill a child just for insulting him.